Taking pioneering action to cut our carbon emissions

 Carbon Reduction Commitment Energy Efficiency Scheme (CRC)

-We are a full participant under the UK Government’s Carbon Reduction Commitment Energy Efficiency Scheme (CRC).
-We are required to report annual carbon emissions for qualifying energy supplies and to purchase carbon allowances to cover these.
-The scheme encourages participants to reduce their overall emissions – please refer to the CRC Annual Reports below for more details
+We have been a full participant under the UK Government’s Carbon Reduction Commitment Energy Efficiency Scheme (CRC).
+Under this scheme, we were required to report annual carbon emissions for qualifying energy supplies and to purchase carbon allowances to cover these.
+The scheme encouraged participants to reduce their overall emissions – please refer to the CRC Annual Reports below for more details.
+The CRC scheme came to an end after the 2018/19 reporting year.

 - CRC Annual Report 2017